Russia c.bank says shifts rouble's trading band by 35 kopecks

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-MOSCOW Oct 27 Russia's central bank said on Monday it had shifted the rouble's trading band by 35 kopecks in the previous session, following market interventions to curb the pace of currency's decline.
+MOSCOW Oct 31 Russia's central bank said on Friday it had shifted the boundaries of its floating rouble corridor by 35 kopecks a day earlier, following market interventions to curb the pace of the currency's decline.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan